Top 7 Reasons Why You Should Monitor Network Performance

 Reason Number Six: Removing the Need for Remote IT Workers.

 When you need to manage multiple networks—some in very remote locations and with limited WAN connectivity—with no on-site staff, what you need is a way to "virtually" have people in each location.
-Network performance monitoring tools can offer that functionality, and they can operate over any type of WAN connection.
+Network performance monitoring, specifically a remote network monitoring solution, tools can offer that functionality, and they can operate over any type of WAN connection.
 It is irrelevant whether you’re using the VPN, SD-WAN, or MPLS as WAN connectivity.
 A good performance monitoring solution will have you covered.

 Reason Number Seven: Gaining Maturity by Monitoring Otherwise Undetectable Parameters.